By Julienne du Toit

 As is sometimes the case in a national park, we had this sudden feeling of eavesdropping, of being the voyeurs of a special moment.
 The hare hopped slowly forward and nibbled thoughtfully on a plant, then sat back again, swivelling its long backlit ears.

-Suddenly I felt like Alice, beholding the March Hare.
-I could easily picture him beckoning me over and inviting me for tea.
+I could easily picture him beckoning us over and inviting us for tea, like Alice in Wonderland’s March Hare.
 When he glanced in our direction he really did seem on the brink of saying something.
 Then he hopped forward again, disappeared behind a small bush and the spell was broken.

 Chris started the diesel engine again and we drove slowly on, admiring what the lowering sun lit up.
 The camelthorns that the park is named for (Mokala is a Setswana word) were dark green and sported their grey velvety seedpods like Christmas ornaments.